 The last vestigial use case for stock certificates is at an acquisition or IPO.
 The paying agent or transfer agent usually require investors to submit stock certificates as a check against the cap table record before transferring money.
 This is why institutional funds make a big deal about receiving stock certificates.
 They don’t get paid without them.

 The majority of investors (especially angel investors) not on Carta never receive certificates.
 Delaware C-Corps frequently do not meet their legal obligations to issue stock certificates.
 Usually, the issuer’s law firm (not the investors) will tell shareholders they are holding the stock certificates for safe-keeping.
 There are obvious practical issues with this arrangement.
-Andy Palmer sums them up nicely in Did the Lawyer Lose Your Stock Certificate?

 The other big problem with stock certificates as a two-sided record transaction is that the certificates don’t track the percentage ownership.
 An investor may know the number of shares but they don’t know the denominator.
 This is especially problematic when companies start doing things like splits and recaps.